Brandawg93/Pi-Hole-Monitoring/README.md

 - You need to be able to view the Pi-Hole admin page at `http://pi.hole/admin`.
 ## Known Issues ##
-- This project was developed on raspbian buster.
-As such, issues may arise when running this on anything else.
-See [this issue](https://github.com/Brandawg93/Pi-Hole-Monitoring/issues/3#issuecomment-568185900) for more details.

 - This project will not work on any *lite* versions of raspbian.
 The lite versions do not come with all the necessary files to run the stack.
 See [this issue](https://github.com/Brandawg93/Pi-Hole-Monitoring/issues/6) for more details.

 ## Instructions ##
 (If you have already installed docker-compose skip to step 7.)